SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 If you already have a Microsoft 365 tenant, see the section [Create app catalog site](#create-app-catalog-site).

 If you don't have one, you can get a Microsoft 365 developer subscription when you join the [Microsoft 365 Developer Program](https://developer.microsoft.com/office/dev-program).
 See the [Microsoft 365 Developer Program documentation](/office/developer-program/office-365-developer-program) for step-by-step instructions about how to join the Microsoft 365 Developer Program and sign up and configure your subscription.

-> [!NOTE]
-> Make sure that you are signed out of any existing Microsoft 365 tenants before you sign up for the Microsoft 365 Developer Program.

 You can also follow these steps by watching this video on the SharePoint PnP YouTube Channel: